mk-fg/reliable-discord-client-irc-daemon/README.rst

   root # useradd -m rdircd
   root # su - rdircd

+  ## Option 1: install pip and use it directly

   rdircd % python3 -m ensurepip --user
   rdircd % python3 -m pip install --user aiohttp

+  ## OR Option 2: use more common venv to install same thing

+  rdircd % python3 -m venv _venv
+  rdircd % ./_venv/bin/pip install aiohttp

 After requirements above are installed, script itself can be fetched from this repo and run like this::